Sugammadex Amomed

 Reversal of neuromuscular blockade induced by rocuronium or vecuronium.

-For the paediatric population: sugammadex is only recommended for routine reversal of rocuronium induced blockade in children and adolescents aged 2 to 17 years.
+For the paediatric population: sugammadex is only recommended for routine reversal of rocuronium induced blockade in paediatric patients from birth to 17 years.